-The Manchester United manager has challenged his team to beat Chelsea’s total of 95 points from the 2004-05 season
+Sir Alex Ferguson has challenged his Manchester United side to beat Chelsea's points total of 95 points set in the 2004-05 Premier League season.

 The Red Devils are currently 15 points clear of nearest challengers Manchester City in the league with only nine games left, and would require seven wins to equal Chelsea’s record, with a 101-point haul possible if they were to win every game.